Vertical Stick Welding: Settings, Techniques, and Charts

 Use a straight bead with a minimal side-to-side motion to regulate the speed and flatten the bead.
 Also, it’s helpful to use a large traveling angle, 30° or more, to keep back the slag.

 The 6013 is the best rod to stick weld thin metals, especially if you weld them downhill with DC- polarity.

 Finally, let’s see some welding tips.

 Tips for vertical stick welding

 Before starting, position the work in relation to your body as comfortably as possible.
-Your hand must not be above your chest when you finish a weld.
+Your hand should not be above your chest when you finish a weld.
 This will give you improved stability and arc visibility.

-For vertical welding, you want to be as steady as possible to manipulate the puddle with precision.
+You want to be as steady as possible to manipulate the puddle with precision.
 You can use your free hand to grab a nearby surface.
 Or make your own support using a vise-grip or tack weld a piece of metal nearby.
 Also, keep your working elbow close to your body.

 Choose a small diameter rod 3/32″ (2.4 mm) for practice.
 Thicker rods create a larger puddle that’s harder to control.